temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 - You can test Workflows by running them with a [WorkflowClient](https://typescript.temporal.io/api/classes/client.workflowclient).
 - Check [the SDK's own tests](https://github.com/temporalio/sdk-typescript/tree/52f67499860526cd180912797dc3e6d7fa4fc78f/packages/test/src) for more examples.

-## Next Steps
+## Conclusion

 You should now be familiar with the Hello World project, which is the main way we encourage scaffolding out new projects.

-Two paths from here:

-- **Go Full Stack**: Integrate the manually-run Temporal Client scripts you have into an Express.js app, or serverless function.
-  Our [Next.js Tutorial](/tutorials/typescript/nextjs/index.md) should help show you how to integrate with the frontend, and give indications on how to deploy.
+Dive deeper into developing with TypeScript with the following tutorials:

-- **Learn More**: Explore using Signals, Queries and Timers in our [Subscription Workflow tutorial](/tutorials/typescript/subscriptions/index.md).
+- Explore using Signals, Queries and Timers in our [Subscription Workflow tutorial](/tutorials/typescript/subscriptions/index.md).
+- Use Temporal in a larger Node.js app in [Integrate Temporal into an existing Next.js application ](/tutorials/typescript/nextjs/index.md).